mixicz/iot-service-com/README.md

 * `onl` (mandatory):
   * `false` = offline - information needs to be requested by the device (battery powered devices with disabled radio to conserve power),
   * `true` = online - device is always listening, data can be sent anytime,
-* `acc` (optional) - accepted data as string array, empty array is asumed if not present in payload (used in topic name after device ID):
+* `acc` (optional) - accepted data as enum array (enum values are in upper case), empty array is asumed if not present in payload (used in topic name after device ID):
-  * `tim` = real time - managed by this configuration service,
+  * `tim` = real time - managed by this communication service,
   * `met` = current meteorological data - this is managed by separate service and periodically published as binary protobuf payload to all devices able to use it,
   * `bel` = doorbell events (typically short TTL, for online devices only)
   * `pvc` = PhotoVoltaics Current stats,